-We do know that vitamin C can help us boost our immunity, but what many people do not know is that vitamin C also helps strengthen our hair and makes it grow.
+We know that vitamin C can help us boost our immunity, but what many people do not know is that vitamin C also help strengthen our hair.
 That is because vitamin C helps the body produce collagen, a vital protein for healthy hair, skin, and nails.
 Vitamin C is considered being an antioxidant that fights free radicals, which damage body tissue.
 These free radicals have been known to damage hair and make it weak and brittle.
 So if you experience your hair breaking a lot or shedding, it may be due to vitamin C deficiency.

 Vitamin D is known as the sunshine vitamin.
 One way to boost your vitamin D levels is to spend some time outside in the sun.
 And you do not need crazy amounts of it either – 15 to 20 minutes per day is enough.
 This is not difficult during the warm summer days, but may become slightly more difficult during the winter.
 That is where supplements and food comes into the picture.
 Some vitamin D rich foods include fatty fish like salmon and tuna, eggs, mushrooms and milk.

 Vitamin E may be the most overlooked vitamin, but it is in fact a very important one.
-It is an antioxidant that repairs and builds tissue, which is essential for a healthy hair growth.
+It is an antioxidant that repairs and builds tissue, which is essential for healthy hair growth.
 Eat vitamin E rich foods such as almonds, seeds, avocado, and broccoli.
-Applying it to your scalp reduces inflammation, increases blood circulation, boosts oxygen supply and repairs damaged hair follicles.
-So start massaging your scalp at least twice a week with vitamin E oil to promote hair growth.
+Applying it to your scalp increases blood circulation, boosts oxygen supply and repairs damaged hair follicles.
+So you may want to start massaging your scalp at least twice a week with vitamin E oil to support hair growth.